Laefy/CPP_Exercises/TP4.md

 > **Querying the name of a Pokemon does not modify the Pokemon**\
 > Comment faut-il faire pour indiquer qu'une fonction-membre ne va pas modifier les attributs de l'instance sur laquelle elle est appelée ?

+> **Whenever a Pokemon is constructed, it is assigned an identifier that gets incremented each time**\
+> Vous pouvez utiliser un attribut static pour stocker le prochain identifiant à utiliser.

 ### Test-2

 > **Pokeballs are empty by default**\